Which institution holds the most shares in Plains GP Holdings L.P. (PAGP)

 Sponsored

-The stock witnessed a 6.15% gain in the last 1 month and extending the period to 3 months gives it a -2.66%, and is 0.83% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.58% over the week and 2.61% over the month.
+The stock witnessed a 10.35% loss in the last 1 month and extending the period to 3 months gives it a 15.18%, and is 8.04% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 2.33% over the week and 2.61% over the month.

 Plains GP Holdings L.P.
 (PAGP) Analyst Forecasts